silverbulletmd/silverbullet/docs/API/view.md

 }
 ```

-Each entry accepts a unique `label`, `where(obj)` predicate, optional `icon`, `default` flag (otherwise the first entry), single-character `prefix`, and `placeholder` override.
+Each entry accepts a unique `label`, `where(obj)` predicate, optional `icon`, `default` flag (otherwise the first entry), single-character `prefix`, `placeholder` override, and `helpText` override.
 The selected segment is remembered per view.
 In client search mode, segment filtering precedes fuzzy ranking.

 #### Dropdown
 `dropdown` filters rows by a selected value: